jc141x/jc141-bash/setup/readme.md

 *   [Fedora](fedora.md) including: Rawhide.
 *   [NixOS](nixos.md)
 *   [OpenSUSE Tumbleweed](opensuse.md)
-*   [Ubuntu](ubuntu-based.md) including: Mint, PopOS, ElementaryOS, Zorin OS, KDE Neon and others.
+*   [Ubuntu](ubuntu-based.md) including: Mint and others based on it.
 <br>

 ### Hardware Support
-You graphic hardware (GPU/APU) **must** have Vulkan 1.3 support for releases which use DXVK and VKD3D, recently marked as start.e-w.sh for the start script.
+You graphic hardware (GPU/APU) **must** have Vulkan 1.3 support for releases which use DXVK and VKD3D, marked as start.e-w.sh for the start script.

 Releases with start.n-w.sh require Vulkan support but not 1.3 necessarily.
 Releases with start.n.sh generally do not require vulkan support.